 When to Visit

 Vancouver winters are the mildest in all of Canada, due to air currents coming off the ocean.
 It's possible to visit in the middle of winter and experience temperatures well above the freezing mark.
 The mild weather continues in summer, with high temperatures in excess of 80F (27C) relatively uncommon.
 You'll hear and read a lot about frequent rain in Vancouver, but it's only partially true.
 The chances of precipitation are greatest from November to March and smallest in summer.

 Do your baseline airfare searches for Vancouver, then check out sites of budget airlines such as WestJet, Canada's leading budget carrier.
-A taxi between airport and downtown generally takes 30 minutes and runs about $25-35 CAD, with higher rates during peak traffic times.
+A taxi between the airport and downtown generally takes 30 minutes and runs about $25-35 CAD, with higher rates during peak traffic times.
 Many hotels offer airport shuttles at fees lower than taxi fare.
 Bus #424 is another budget option.
 It picks up and drops off at the ground floor of the domestic terminal.
 Sometimes it's cheaper to fly into Seattle (150 miles south) and rent a car.

 From Seattle, take Interstate 5 to Blaine, Washington.
 You'll be in the Vancouver suburbs once across the border.
 Be aware that the customs lines at the international border can be hours long during holidays and weekends.